y2k4life/ray-tracer-challenge-rust/README.md

 ## Folder Structure

 There are individual projects for each chapter in the respective folder.
-The goal is to keep each chapter separate from one another simplifying the structure by not having a single with each chapter.
+The goal is to keep each chapter separate from one another simplifying the structure by not having a single workspace with all chapter included.
+There would also be package naming conflicts.

 Each chapter builds on the previous chapter.
 Each chapter is separated because the code done in one chapter will change in a future chapter.
 By having a complete project for a given chapter will represent what the code looks like at the end of a chapter including all previous chapters.
 If you are looking for the final code that will be in Chapter 16.